Department of Nursing

 This apprenticeship course is designed to provide nurse educator role experiences.
 This practicum requires 90 clock hours (48 clock hours in direct patient care PLUS 42 clock hours in indirect role learning experiences).
 Clinical site and preceptor approvals required.
 Preceptors (2) must be MSN prepared RNs working in direct care and nursing education settings.
 Student clinical clearance is required.
 Contact nurs.contracts@fhsu.edu for more information.

-Curriculum theory and principles of nursing curriculum development are analyzed and synthesized to correspond with diverse educational programs.
+Curriculum theory and principles of nursing curriculum are analyzed and synthesized to correspond with diverse educational programs.

 This apprenticeship course is designed to provide nursing curriculum development experiences.
 Students are expected to complete a minimum of 45 clock hours of practicum with an approved preceptor at an approved site.
 Preceptor must be a MSN-prepared nurse working in a nursing education role.
 Student clinical clearance is required.
 Contact nurs.contracts@fhsu.edu for more information.